Pat Blyth – Quality Assurance

 At rove, Pat’s role involves assessing the quality of rove’s training services.

-- In the early 2000s, Pat owned and managed a cafe/bar in Jesmond where all the employees were Newcastle University students She still keeps in touch with many of them who live as far afield as Hong Kong.
+A little-known fact about me… In the early 2000s, I owned and managed a cafe/bar in Jesmond where all the employees were Newcastle University students I still keep in touch with many of them who live as far afield as Hong Kong.